NC parents hold prayer rally in opposition to after-school Satan club - NewsBreak

 Greensboro police had officers stationed at Joyner Elementary School to make sure things stayed under control.
 About 50 people gathered with signs in hand, and some got on bended knees to pray.

-“Kind of a rallying thing to say ‘We here in Greensboro do not want this in our schools,'” said Tempe Moore, organizer of the prayer rally.‘Am I safe sleeping next to him?’: Murder victim’s words expose husband
+“Kind of a rallying thing to say ‘We here in Greensboro do not want this in our schools,'” said Tempe Moore, organizer of the prayer rally.Kinder chocolate eggs linked to drug-resistant salmonella

-The group says they want to keep the after-school Satan club from gathering inside Joyner Elementary School or any Guilford County school.

 Flyers went out to students advertising the club late last week and was slated to start on Friday at Joyner Elementary School.